Federal Gift Tax

 IRC §2513 authorizes spouses to elect to split gifts, allowing the donor-spouse to add the annual exclusion of the other spouse to his own, effectively doubling the annual exclusion, even if the donor-spouse is giving the entire amount.
 Gift-splitting is an annual election that applies to all gifts made during the year by both spouses.
 At the time of the gift, the donor-spouse must be married to the spouse consenting to the split gift when the gift is made and not remarried before year-end.
 However, any unpaid gift tax will be a joint and several liability of the spouses.
 Both spouses must agree to split the gift, and Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return must be filed with the IRS, even if no tax is due.
 Of course, if both spouses are giving the gift, then gift-splitting is not necessary, since each spouse has the same annual exclusion for each donee.
 The tax return filed for split gifts can be late if the only reason for the gift tax return is to show that the gift was split.
 If the spouse dies in the year of the gift, then the gift tax return can be filed up to the due date of the federal estate tax.
 When gifting community property, there is no need to split the gift, since the property is owned equally by both spouses, so no gift tax return needs to be filed for a split gift, as would be the case in separate property states.

 Gift Splitting Example

-Note that if Bill had actually given Carl $11,000 and Tina $9000 and Susan had actually given Carl $11,000 and Tina $9000, then no gift splitting would have been required, since all 4 gifts would be within the $13,000 annual exclusion limit for each donor-donee gift, and no gift tax return would have to be filed.
+Note that if Bill had actually given Carl $11,000 and Tina $9000 and Susan had actually given Carl $11,000 and Tina $9000, then no gift splitting would have been required, since all 4 gifts would be within the annual exclusion limit for each donor-donee gift, so no gift tax return must be filed.

 Example: With Gift Splitting, Large Amounts of Wealth Can Be Transferred Tax-Free